 Rory, like most hockey players, has seen his share of good and bad coaches, but says his biggest coaching influence was Brent Sutter, who won two Stanley Cups playing with the New York Islanders and also coached the New Jersey Devils and Calgary Flames in the NHL.
 Sutter coached Rory when he played for the Red Deer Rebels and helped him become a pro and fine-tune his defensive game.

 Rory is a native of Gibbons, Alberta, a town of 3,000 people, about 40km from Edmonton.
 “Hockey was everything,” he recalls “If you weren’t on the ice, you were playing road or roller hockey, video hockey and watching Rock’em Sock’em Hockey.
-Rory’s one blood bother Troy is an RCMP officer stationed in British Columbia, but his parents were foster parents so he had 30 plus surrogate brothers and sisters growing up – lots of street hockey companions.
+Rory’s one blood bother Troy is based in British Columbia, but his parents were foster parents so he had 30 plus surrogate brothers and sisters growing up – lots of street hockey companions.

 Rory’s family moved to Edmonton when he was 11.
 His dad worked for the water department and he wanted to be in Edmonton to better care for Rory’s mum’s illness.
 Rory’s team went to the famous Quebec PeeWee tournament that year.
 He actually started his hockey career as a forward.
 As time went on his play developed, he made the switch to defense and he kept getting selected for better and better teams eventually landing in the prized Western Hockey League playing for the Medicine Hat Tigers.
 Things didn’t turn out as he had hoped, so he returned to the Camrose Kodiacks in provincial tier two hockey.